RoryAJames/Toronto-Housing-Absorptions/README.md

 I tried out three methods for predicting absorptions:

 1) A traditional machine learning regression approach which uses various economic data points (a multivariate model).
-My thinking was that absorptions can be predicted by using a combination of monthly economic data points like the number of housing completions, unemployment rate, borrowing rate, the year over year change in home prices, etc.

 2) Traditional univariate time series forecasting methods such as simple moving averages and ARMA.

 3) Using Facebook's Prohpet model.

-A link to the full notebook with my code, exploratory data analysis, and breakdown of the preprocessing steps can be found [here](https://github.com/RoryAJames/Toronto-Housing-Absorptions/blob/main/Toronto%20Housing%20Absorptions.ipynb).
+A link to the full notebook with my code, exploratory data analysis, and breakdown of the preprocessing steps I applied can be found [here](https://github.com/RoryAJames/Toronto-Housing-Absorptions/blob/main/Toronto%20Housing%20Absorptions.ipynb).

 ## The Data